xiix0/scam/README.md

-You will get what you deserve.
+You own a dog, but you can only feed a cat.